ITensor/website/docs/book/intro.md

 The ITensor contraction
 engine recognizes repeated indices and sums over them, much like the Einstein summation convention used in physics.
-Instead of worrying about the order of tensor indices, users can focus on the structure of tensor networks.
+Instead of thinking about the ordering of tensor indices, users can focus on the structure of tensor networks.
 Certain classes of bugs are completely ruled out, such as confusing different indices of the same size.